OliverOverend/ollyoverend.dev/docs/blog/posts/python-dependencies.md

 ## Library

-A **library** is a Python package meant to be used alongside other libraries within a shared environment.
+A **library** is a Python package designed to be used alongside other libraries within a shared environment.
 Unlike applications, **avoid pinning exact dependency versions** to avoid conflicts when other libraries require different versions of the same dependency.

 Instead: